 - Calls for a separate area of expertise.
 You have to be good at selling, promotion, supply chain management, inventory management, shipping solutions, and customer service.
 Ecommerce management systems like ours can streamline and simplify the process, but without software, it’s pretty challenging.

 - Huge infrastructure.
-Services like Fulfillment by Amazon have huge infrastructures set up to handle shipping and storage that an individual business simply can’t match, unless you happen to own Walmart.
+Services like Fulfillment by Amazon (FBA) have huge infrastructures set up to handle shipping and storage that an individual business simply can’t match unless you happen to own Walmart.
+For more information on FBA, check out our post comparing Fulfillment by Amazon and Seller Fulfilled Prime.

 - Trusted experts.
 It’s better to let the experts handle fulfillment for you so you can focus on what you’re best at: selling.

 - Volume.
 Third-party fulfillment services can house a lot more inventory than you can.
 This allows you to sell more without space becoming a ceiling.
-Third-party fulfillment is more scalable than merchant fulfillment.
+Third-party fulfillment can help you scale your ecommerce business, more so than merchant fulfillment.

 - High fees.
 In some cases, it’s actually cheaper to ship your product on your own than to pay FBA fees.
 The issue is, of course, volume.